zzamboni/zzamboni.org/content/code/grabcartoons.md

 aliases = "/grabcartoons"
 +++

 [GrabCartoons](https://github.com/zzamboni/grabcartoons/) is a comic-summarizing utility.
 It is modular, and it is very easy to write modules for new comics.
+It's one of my oldest open-source projects, and still in use!

 <!--more-->